elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/03-learning-elixir.markdown

 iex(5)> 1 + 1
 2
 ```
-Basic math operations like the one above work as you would expect them to (Subtraction, Multiplication etc.)
+Basic math operations (subtraction, multiplication, etc.) like the one above work as you would expect them to.

 We can check if a value is an integer by using the function `is_integer/1`.
-Try it!
+Let's try it out!
 Type `is_integer(42)` into IEx, and press enter.
 You should see something like the following:

 ```elixir
 iex> is_integer(42)